d-montgomery/FuelLib-NREL/fuelData/dataReferences.md

 * gcData/hefa-mfat.csv
 * gcData/jet-a.csv

+## DLR Surrogates
+All fuels with the prefix `DLR_` are surrogates from [Kathrotia et al. Part III (2021)](https://doi.org/10.1016/j.fuel.2021.120737).

 # Group Decomposition Data

 ## POSF Fuels
-The decompositions of each compound into its functional groups for the POSF fuels originated from [Govindaraju & Ihme (2016)](https://doi.org/10.1016/j.ijheatmasstransfer.2016.06.079), but has been updated for additional accuracy:
+The decompositions of each compound into its functional groups for the POSF fuels originated from [Govindaraju & Ihme (2016)](https://doi.org/10.1016/j.ijheatmasstransfer.2016.06.079), but have been updated for additional accuracy:
 * groupDecompositionData/posf4658.csv
 * groupDecompositionData/posf10264.csv
 * groupDecompositionData/posf10289.csv